gkamradt/agenttrafficcontrol/README.md

 # Agent Traffic Control

 A minimal Next.js dashboard to monitor and control AI agent traffic.
+View live at https://agenttrafficcontrol.com.

+Best with full screen and sound on.

 ![Agent Traffic Control](homepage.png)